p12tic/mobisane/README.md

 iOS
 ---

-Install Xcode (currently only version 12.4 has been tested) and Xcode command-line tools.
+Install Xcode (requires at least version 14, tested with 14.0.1) and Xcode command-line tools.
 Run the following:

 ```